-For the third cake (in the pictures), I beat the egg whites at only medium-high speed (never use high speed) until almost reaching soft peaks and stop there and baked the cheesecake at 200°C for 15 minutes then 150°C for another 15 minutes then turning off the oven and leave it there for another 30 minutes with the oven door closed and another 10 minutes with door open.
+For the third cake (this one in the pictures), I beat the egg whites at only medium-high speed (never use high speed) until almost reaching soft peaks and stop there and baked the cheesecake at 200°C for 15 minutes then 150°C for another 15 minutes then turning off the oven and leave it there for another 30 minutes with the oven door closed and another 10 minutes with door open.

-- 300 g cream cheese
+- 10 ounces cream cheese

 - ¼ cup butter

 - 2 tablespoons cornstarch

 - 5 large eggs - white and yolks separated

 - Line the bottom and sides of an 8 inch round pan or springform with parchment paper.
 Wrap the pan with 2 sheets of aluminum foil (no need if using aluminum pan) sealing it completely.

 - Fill a larger pan halfway with water.
 Place it the lowest rack of the oven.
 Preheat the oven to 150°C.